avan06/PS4CheaterNeo/README.md

 - Added AutoPause and DoneResume CheckBox in the query window, you can determine whether to enable or not.
 (0.9.7.3)
 - Added ScanType that supports Auto determine numeric (AutoNumeric) in Query.
 (0.9.8.3)
 - Added support for FullRowSelect in the SectionView of the Query window, this feature requires enabling `SectionViewFullRowSelect` in the Query of the Options window.
 (0.9.9.1)
-- Added support for "Check All", "Uncheck All", and "Invert Checked" in the right-click context menu of the SectionView in the Query window.
-(0.9.9.1)

 ![query_1](assets/query_1.webp)
 ![query_2](assets/query_2.webp)